jmfayard/des-vies-de-devs/LinkedIn Trap.md

 If you are Peter Thiel and you think, not at all, it's good for society because it make people like me rich and powerful, fine with me, but there is no point in reading this further.
 ## Long story short

-- I have a personal trauma deeply related to Tech Hiring being Imperfect since 2007
+- I have a personal trauma deeply related to Tech Hiring being Somewhat Not Good since 2007
 - Therefore I have lots of content about this, I have spoken with lots of people about it
 - But since overcoming personal trauma is not that simple, it is not until August 2023 that I decided to publish it in the most open way possible.
-- I decided to publish it on LinkedIn because at that time it was the only place where it made sense to me
+- I decided to publish it on LinkedIn because at that time it was the only place where it made sense to get visibility for me
 - To be transparent, I that time I already thought LinkedIn was mostly useless to find a developer job or to recruit a developer for a company
 - But I cared more about overcoming my personal trauma and transforming it into something positive
 - I was relieved when it finally happened, and that it strucked a chord with many people
-- Right after I did that, LinkedIn just decided to do censorhip against me at the worst possible time for the worst possible reason in the worst possible way
+- Right after I did that, LinkedIn just decided to do censorhip against me at the worst possible way for the worst possible reason in the worst possible way
 - I was absolutely shattered to my core
 - Thanks god I had lots of support around me during this absolutely hellish period
 - When I finally recovered, I decided to go full balistic because of course I had to, what the hell ?
 - I then decided to devise the most obvious trap ever whatever it takes
 - I was absolutely certain they would fall for it

-So how did this very long experiment on this dirty platform went on ?
+So, was what this little experiment of mine ?

 Since you have accepted my promise "Monopoly = Bad", you will see, it's very obvious.
 ## Microsoft LinkedIn Tried to Censor Open Source Content On The Internet